Nanogallery

 NSQUID (nanowire superconducting quantum interference device)

-NSQUID (nanowire superconducting quantum interference device) Strands of DNA have been used as tiny scaffolds to create superconducting nanodevices that demonstrate a new type of quantum interference phenomenon.
+NSQUID (nanowire superconducting quantum interference device) Nanowire superconducting: strands of DNA have been used as tiny scaffolds to create superconducting nanodevices that demonstrate a new type of quantum interference phenomenon.

 Get full info for "NSQUID (nanowire superconducting quantum interference device)"

-SQUID used to measure brain magnetic fields Los Alamos physicists built a MEG "helmet" that uses 155 SQUIDs to provide "whole head" brain-current images.
+Superconducting Helmet.
+SQUID used to measure brain magnetic fields Los Alamos physicists study MEG superconducting helmets which are composed of 155 SQUIDs, to provide "whole head" brain-current images.
 The MEG helmet offers improved capabilities that could help make magnetoencephalography, or MEG more common in hospitals.

-Superconducting nanowires produced by molecular templating The left picture shows a superconducting MoGe nanowire (gray line) produced by sputter-coating a single-wall carbon nanotube placed across a deep trench etched into the substrate.
+Superconductivity of nanowires produced by metal decoration of carbon nanotubes The left picture shows a superconducting MoGe nanowire (gray line) produced by sputter-coating a single-wall carbon nanotube placed across a deep trench etched into the substrate.

-Get full info for "Superconducting nanowires produced by molecular templating"
+Get full info for "Superconductivity of nanowires produced by metal decoration of carbon nanotubes"

 Superconducting vortices trapped in holes in Nb film